chriskaschner/Udacity_ML_Nanodegree/README.md

 # Udacity Machine Learning Nanodegree

-Course materials and submissions for Udacity Machine Learning Nanodegree
+Course materials and submissions for my Udacity Machine Learning Nanodegree

+Additional info is included in the separate project folders.

-[More course info available here] (https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009)
+[More course info about the nanodegree program available here] (https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009)